 Driver’s Briefing: 16:00hrs Friday 28th September 2018

 Prize Giving: 18:00hrs Saturday 29th September

 The Clerk of the Course's decision on the eligibility of any vehicle will be final.

 The event is open to any vehicle with 4 wheels or more which must be roadworthy and safe in the opinion of the scrutineers, EXCEPT that the following are specifically excluded:

 The minimum allowed unloaded weight of a vehicle is 500kg.
 The maximum allowed unloaded weight of a vehicle is 3000kg.

-Each vehicle must carry at least 10 litres of water.
 It is recommended to carry sufficient food for the crew for 24 hours as well as warm clothing and blankets.
 A torch is recommended to enable search parties to locate lost vehicles at night.
 A roll cage is strongly advised.

 Power-driven winches are permitted.
 GPSs are permitted.
 Radio and mobile phone communication will not be allowed except in emergencies.
 Any competitor who is judged by the Clerk of the Course to have used radios or mobile phones will be disqualified.